Racism in Japan: Koreans

+Since the Japan–Korea Treaty of 1876 and up to World War II, Koreans sought asylum and educational opportunities that were available in Japan.
+In 1910, the Japan-Korean Annexation Treaty was established, granting Koreans Japanese citizenship through the annexation of Korea.
+Zainichi (在日; lit. 'in Japan') Koreans are long-term residents of Japan who can trace their ancestry to this wave of Korean migration to Japan.
 Most (Zainichi) came to Japan from Korea under Japanese rule between 1910 and 1945.
 A large proportion of this immigration is said to be the result of Korean landowners and workers losing their land and livelihood due to Japanese land and production confiscation initiatives and migrating to Japan for work.
 According to the calculation of Rudolph Rummel, a total of 5.4 million Koreans were also conscripted into forced labor and shipped throughout the Japanese Empire.
 He estimates that 60,000 Koreans died during forced labor in places such as Manchuria and Sakhalin.